Silver Bulletin #5

 #INFLATION

-Americans are holding 1.8 trillion USD in their bank savings accounts as of Q3 2020.
+Americans are holding $1.8 trillion in their bank savings accounts as of Q3 2020.
 That’s a 125% increase over the same period in 2019.

-This 1 trillion dollar YOY increase is the largest ever seen in the history of the United States banking system.
+This $1 trillion year-over-year increase is the largest ever seen in the history of the United States banking system.

 Jeremy Grantham wrote a great piece about the equities bubble we’re currently in.
-Paul Singer too just gave a great podcast about the high valuations we’re seeing in the bond markets.
+Paul Singer also gave a great podcast interview about the high valuations we’re seeing in the bond markets.

 This bull market has to eventually end.
 Those of us still heavily invested in the market today, myself included, are playing with fire by trying to call the top.